codepath/android_guides/Google-Play-Style-Tabs-using-TabLayout.md

 }
 ```

-You'll also have to use a custom tab view since the default tab created by SlidingTabLayout makes a call to `textView.setAllCaps(true)` which effectively disables all ImageSpans.
+You'll also have to use a custom tab view since the default tab created by TabLayout makes a call to `textView.setAllCaps(true)` which effectively disables all ImageSpans.

 res/layout/custom_tab.xml
 ```xml